Fortigate/AutoAFK/README.md

 * Auto battle available Guild Hunts
 * Collect available daily and weekly quest chests

+# Road map
+The following features will be added soon(tm)
+* Launch Game function
+* Clear Merchant menu free gifts & !'s
+* switch servers for alts
+* check Daily Quest Status to see if we need to run all tasks
+* collect Fountain Of Time
+* Make daily store purchases
+* Run Fight of Fates / Battle of Blood
+* Docmentation on how to full automate luanching, loading and running the script for running accounts with no oversight
+* Discord notification on success/failure

 # How do I run it?
-Make sure that your Bluestacks is running in 1920x1080 and 240DPI

-Download the release and run AutoAFK.exe.
+Make sure that your Bluestacks is running in 1920x1080 and 240DPI with ADB enabled in settings, then download the latest release and run AutoAFK.exe.

 # I'm having an issue
-Note that the bot is currently in Alpha and stability is still being worked into the functions.
-If you are receiving ADB errors you may need to manually connect your device using `./adb.exe connect localhost:xxxx` where xxxx is the port listed in Bluestacks ADB settings
+Note that the bot is currently in Beta and stability is still being worked into the functions.
+If you are receiving ADB errors you may need to manually connect your device using `./adb.exe connect localhost:xxxx` where xxxx is the port listed in Bluestacks ADB settings.
+If you still having issues create an issue here or ask on the Discord server.